Exploring the Hill Through the Lens of Minecraft ⛏️

 One thing that really stands out is this: the Hill is a constructed space, just like a Minecraft world.
 It exists in what you might call a higher dimension, a place where spirits gather to learn, grow, and connect.

 In Minecraft, you build your world.
-In the Hill, the ā€œworldā€ is built too—but it’s built with intention, spirit, and love.
+In the Hill, the “world” is built too—but it’s built with intention, spirit, and love.
 It’s not rigid.
 It shifts to meet the needs of those who visit.

-šŸ‘“ Unique Perspectives: Seeing the Hill Differently
+👓 Unique Perspectives: Seeing the Hill Differently

 Just like no two Minecraft players experience the exact same thing, no two children see the Hill the same way.

-Some see a beautiful green field.
-Others describe a school, a library—even a skyscraper.
+Some see a beautiful green field (my client from Scotland).
+Others describe it like a floor on a skyscraper or a library.
 That’s part of what makes the Hill so special—it adjusts to the perception of the child visiting.
-There’s no ā€œrightā€ way to see it.
+There’s no “right” way to see it.
 It’s interpretive, responsive, and unique to each spirit.

 In one session, my own view of the Hill shifted dramatically—it reminded me that the Hill is always teaching us, not just through what’s there, but through how we see it.